Oliver Glasner

-Oliver Glasner (born 28 August 1974) is an Austrian professional football manager and former player who is the manager of Premier League club Crystal Palace.
+Oliver Glasner (born 28 August 1974) is an Austrian professional football manager and former player who is currently head coach of Premier League club Nottingham Forest.

 A defender by trade, he spent almost all of his professional career with Austrian Bundesliga club SV Ried, winning the Austrian Cup in 1998 and 2011.
 Following his retirement, Glasner worked as an assistant manager at Red Bull Salzburg before returning to Ried as manager in 2014.
 He then spent four seasons as manager of former club LASK, winning promotion to the Austrian top flight, and helping the club finish as runners-up in his final season.

-From 2019 until 2023, Glasner worked in German Bundesliga, at VfL Wolfsburg and Eintracht Frankfurt.
+From 2019 until 2023, Glasner worked in Germany's Bundesliga, at VfL Wolfsburg and Eintracht Frankfurt.
 With Frankfurt he won the UEFA Europa League and led them to the Champions League knockout stages and DFB-Pokal final.
-In 2024, he was named manager of Crystal Palace, where he won the FA Cup, the club's first ever major trophy, in his first full season and qualified them for the Europa Conference League for the first time.
+From 2024 to 2026 Glasner coached Crystal Palace, where they won the FA Cup, the club's first ever major trophy, the Community Shield and the UEFA Conference League.

+Early life

+Oliver Glasner was born on 28 August 1974 in Salzburg, and moved to Riedau before he had turned a year old.

 Playing career

 Glasner started his career at SV Riedau, and joined the Austrian second division team SV Ried in 1993.
-Ried got promoted to the Austrian Bundesliga in 1995.
+Ried was promoted to the Austrian Bundesliga in 1995.
 During the 1997–98 season he won the Austrian Cup with the club.
 When Ried went down to second division again in 2003, Glasner joined First League team LASK for the next season, but returned to Ried a year later.
 Ried returned to the Bundesliga in 2005, and in the 2010–11 season, Glasner won the Austrian Cup for the second time.
 On 31 July 2011, he suffered a cut above the eye and a slight concussion during a heading duel in a league match between Ried and Rapid Wien.
 Nevertheless, he accompanied his team during the Europa League third qualifying round second leg against Brøndby.

 After the final heading training session, he developed a brain hemorrhage on 4 August 2011.
 He was operated on the same day.
 Glasner survived the operation, but ended his career on the advice of the doctors on 23 August 2011.
 He made more than 500 league appearances in his 16-year career.